 Benefit 4—Qualify for Financial Aid

-Students in accredited medical assisting programs can apply for federal financial aid if they qualify, which consists of grants and student loans.
+Students in accredited medical assisting training can apply for federal financial aid if they qualify, which consists of grants and student loans.
 Private institutions may also offer financing options as well.

 Benefit 5—Succeed with Career Services

-Graduating from a medical assisting program is only the first step in finding your dream job.
+Graduating from a medical assistant school is only the first step in finding your dream job.
 Vocational schools work hard to cultivate partnerships with area health care facilities, so when positions are available, their graduates can be among the first to apply.

 A majority of job openings in the country are never posted publicly, so attending a vocational school dedicated to helping you find a job puts you a step closer to success in a competitive workplace.